An AI robot assists construction workers with assembling a steel building frame.

 • Team adoption is the key to a successful rollout: The best software is useless if no one uses it.
 Prioritize a tool with an intuitive interface and a clear plan for training to ensure your investment pays off.

-What is AI in Construction?
+So, What Exactly is AI in Construction?

 Let's cut through the noise.
 When we talk about AI in construction, we’re not talking about robots taking over job sites.
 We’re talking about smart software that uses data to help you work more efficiently.
 Think of it as a powerful assistant that can analyze information much faster than any human ever could.
 At its core,